 NetJets sells its programs in blocks of 25 and 50 hours and an eighth.
 There are

 five two aircraft specific Marquis Jet cards covering Light (Citation Excel/XLS), Midsize (Citation Sovereign), SuperMid (Citation X) and Large Jets ( Dassault Falcon 2000/2000EX or Gulfstream IV/450).

 The Combo Card allows you to split your hours between any two aircraft so if you need to fly from New York to Florida and Europe, you can split your time between a Large Jet and Light Jet.
 Gallagher notes customers split cards for a single destination where in certain cases an aircraft that can make the trip going eastbound with tailwinds would require a stop on the westbound journey.
 Put a different way, the Combo Card provides 20 different combinations.

 Another innovative card is the X-Country Card.
 For flights over 3.5 hours, you get an 8-seat SuperMid while for shorter flights you are on a 7-seat Citation Excel/XLS.
-The latest product is the NetJets Elite Card, which is on the Citation Excel/XLS, however, unlike other cards, its lead time for booking flights is 24 hours instead of 10 hours.
+The latest product is the NetJets Elite Card, which is on the Citation Excel/XLS (and new in 2019 Citation Sovereign and Phenom 300), however, unlike other cards, its lead time for booking flights is 24 hours instead of 10 hours.
 The quoted price includes the 7.5% Federal Excise Tax (FET) and there are no fuel surcharges.